VRichardJP/LoLAnalyzer/README.md

 7. Learner.py: train a neural network.
 You can accelerate the learning speed by installing tensorflow-gpu
 8. BestPick.py: start a GUI to use the network

-Executing all the scripts from scratch will take quite some time.
+Starting from scratch will take quite some time.
 Don't be surprised if it takes a week!

 ## Results

-You will find in the images/ subfolder some usage examples.
+images/ subfolder contains some screenshot of the application running.

 As for the performance, the model given in the examples/ subfolder has reached an overall accuracy of 53.49% (from the ban phase to the full draft) and a full-draft accuracy of 55.57%.
 The latter number is rather high and shows that you can significantly increase your win rate by simply improving your draft.